Jeshika311/My-Portfolio/README.md

 </br>

 ## 📖 Overview
-**Personal Portfolio Website** is a responsive web application designed to showcase my skills, projects, and experience as a web developer.
-The portfolio serves as a professional online identity where visitors can learn about me, explore my projects, and contact me directly through an integrated contact form.
-The goal of this portfolio is to create a strong digital presence and provide an easy way for recruiters and collaborators to connect with me.
+This portfolio represents my journey and growth as a web developer, highlighting my skills, projects, and practical experience.
+It acts as a professional platform where visitors can explore my work, understand my technical strengths, and connect with me through a built-in contact form.

 </br>